dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 And that, kids, is how Programming divorced Mathematics.

-Now, things will get sligtly worse before they get better.
+Now, things will get slightly worse before they get better.
 C'est la vie!

 # A side note - forgiveness!

 *So far we established that software sucks, that it does so because it ignores its natural roots in mathematics, and that it ignores them by being dishonest about what is what.
 At this point you might think that we programmers are a reckless and careless bunch.*

-*In our defense, a craftsman is shaped by their tools.
+*In our defence, a craftsman is shaped by their tools.
 In our case - programming languages, the tools which we use to create programs.*

-*This simplictic model in which the barbed wires, clocks, warning signs, and other aspects of physical reality are discarded, is deeply rooted in our tools, and this, in turn, [shapes our thinking](https://www.cs.cmu.edu/~crary/819-f09/Backus78.pdf).
+*This simplistic model in which the barbed wires, clocks, warning signs, and other aspects of physical reality are discarded, is deeply rooted in our tools, and this, in turn, [shapes our thinking](https://www.cs.cmu.edu/~crary/819-f09/Backus78.pdf).
 The reasons are historical, but the upshot is, that we're often taught the wrong way through university, our apprenticeships, our jobs, textbooks and conferences.
 It takes great effort to recover from this, as Dijkstra bluntly calls it, [mental damage](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD10xx/EWD1036.html).*

 # On composition

 Composition is the process by which the individual parts come together to form a cohesive whole.
 It is all around us:
-- The notes, the pauses, the timbre, the arrangement, the indivuduality and feelings of the artist come together to compose a live musical piece
+- The notes, the pauses, the timbre, the arrangement, the individuality and feelings of the artist come together to compose a live musical piece
 - The particles come together to compose chemicals, compounds, tissues and living organisms
 - The individual engagements and pastime activities, when arranged well, come together to compose a satisfying daily schedule